-Just a few days ago Thomas Beamont wrote on this blog about the Court of Appeal’s decision in Mwesezi v Secretary of State for the Home Department EWCA Civ 1104 in which the court upheld a decision to deport a foreign criminal.
-An article by Iain Halliday on the Freemovement website.
-Please note this article is behind a pay-wall.
+Just a few days ago Thomas Beamont wrote on his blog about the Court of Appeal’s decision in Mwesezi v Secretary of State for the Home Department EWCA Civ 1104 in which the court upheld a decision to deport a foreign criminal.

-Campaigners highlight ‘endemic’ problems in the UK’s detention system.
-Use of force against people in one of the UK’s largest immigration detention centres has soared by more than 160 per cent in two years, a watchdog report has revealed.
+Campaigners highlight the ‘endemic’ problems in the UK’s detention system.
+The use of force against people in one of the UK’s largest immigration detention centres has soared by more than 160 percent in two years, a watchdog report has revealed.

 Today The Lawyer reveals the shortlist for The Lawyer Awards 2018, in association with Travelers, the legal industry’s biggest night of the year.
 Allen & Overy and Bail for Immigration Detainees have been shortlisted for the pro bono initiative of the year.

 Serco CEO Rupert Soames, sporting a branded t-shirt adorned with the slogan “Serco and proud of it," cut a robust figure at last month’s’ Home Affairs’ Committee inquiry into conditions at Yarl’s Wood and Morton Hall IRCs.